Elise Mertens: 2022: WTA Finals champion and Wimbledon finalist in doubles

-In Guadalajara, Mertens lost to Anna Kalinskaya in the second round but she reached the doubles quarterfinal with Kudermetova and qualified for the WTA Finals in doubles for a fourth consecutive year with four different partners.
-In Fort Worth, Mertens along with Kudermetova raced into the doubles final, as they finish 3-0 in the round robin stage and eased past Desirae Krawczyk/Demi Schuurs in the semifinals.
-In the final, they came back from 2-7 down in the match-tiebreak to outlast defending champions & six time Grand Slam champions Barbora Krejčíková/Kateřina Siniaková and win their third doubles title together.
-This made Mertens the first Belgian to win the World Tour Finals in doubles.
+In Guadalajara, Mertens lost to Anna Kalinskaya in the second round but she reached the doubles quarterfinal with Kudermetova and qualified for the WTA Finals in doubles for a fourth consecutive year (with four different partners).
+In Fort Worth, Mertens along with Kudermetova raced into the doubles final, as they finished 3–0 in the round-robin stage and eased past Desirae Krawczyk and Demi Schuurs in the semifinals.
+In the final, they came back from 2–7 down in the match-tiebreak to outlast defending champions and six time Grand Slam champions Krejčíková and Siniaková and win their third doubles title together.
+This made Mertens the first Belgian to win the WTA Finals in doubles.